 - Recognizes a person on sight and smiles selectively;

 - Shifts from his/her earlier preference for what is familiar to a preference for novelty.

-At this time, there is evidence of more cognitive processing and visual recognition memory (i.e., recognizing relevant pattern information amidst change without being overtly distracted by detail).
-Also, a four- to sixth-month-old baby is visually guided in reaching/grasping; and visually inspects and examines a toy held in different orientations/positions, and looks for it when it falls from view.
+At this time, there is evidence of more cognitive processing and visual recognition memory (i.e., recognizing relevant pattern information amidst change without being overly distracted by detail).
+Also, a four- to sixth-month-old baby is visually guided in reaching/grasping; visually inspects and examines a toy held in different orientations/positions, and looks for it when it falls from view.
 (Steven H. Schwartz, 2004)

 Six to 12 Months

 At this age, objects continue to exist for a baby even when they are no longer in view; and he/she begins to recognize a novel picture as a representation of a familiar object.

 In addition, social referencing is experienced at this age.
 At six to 12 months, the baby: